The geotools-users email list is a great place to start out; ask questions and share tips and tricks on using the library.

 Here are some forums we are aware of at this time:

 If you seriously have a deadline, or find you are spending too much time reading this documentation please consider setting up a support contract with any of the following organisations.

 Please consider this as an option, especially if you do not have a background in Geospatial Science or stuck between a bug and a deadline.
 Remember that the documentation is constructed by volunteers, or people like you hiring an organisation to for specific work.

-GeoTools tracks tasks, issues and bugs with its JIRA tracker, generously provided by Atlassian and hosted by CodeHaus.
+GeoTools tracks tasks, issues and bugs with its JIRA tracker, generously provided by OSGeo and hosted by Atlassian.
 This is where all bugs should be reported, in addition to requested features and improvements.